ahmedsomaa/sharpixi/README.md

 - `/api/resize` to resize an image with a given query string for example `?filename=fjord&width=200&height=600`.

-- `/api/convert` to convert an image qith a given query string to the given format for example `?filename=fjord&format=png`.
+- `/api/convert` to convert an image with a given query string to the given format for example `?filename=fjord&format=png`.
 Supported conversion types are `[jpg, png, avif, jpeg, webp]`.

 - `/{full | thumbs}/{image_name}` to serve static image files for example `/full/fjord.jpg`.